 Emily is currently a Master’s Student studying International Disaster Psychology – Trauma and Global Mental Health at the University of Denver.
 Emily’s first memory of the Global Community for Education was at a young age deciding to have a lemonade stand to benefit a nonprofit her dad’s friend started.
 Fast forward a few years and she has been on two incredible one-month journeys to the country, serves as Vice President alongside her good friend Elizabeth, and has fallen in love with the mission, vision, and values of GCE.

 Emily’s passion for community-driven and thoughtful mechanisms for aid as well as drive to pursue equity in education and opportunity is what compels her to donate her time to GCE.

 Director of Digital Media

-Roth Johnson is an associate with HVS Consulting and Valuation Services in Boston, Massachusetts.
+Roth Johnson is an associate with JLL’s Hotel Investment Banking team in New York, New York.
 As part of a GCE donor family, he has followed the organization’s work since its inception.
 His interest in technology led him to create his own web development and technology firm, and he jumped at the chance to assist GCE in its social media outreach.
 Like Don, he has a passion for travel and his interest in the wider world has taken him all over the U.S. as well as to Sweden, Spain, the Dominican Republic, South Africa, Australia, New Zealand, Thailand, Singapore, Qatar, Indonesia, Hong Kong and Argentina.
 He’s traveled to both Australia and South Africa as a Student Ambassador with People to People International and is a member of the University of Delaware class of 2018.